Botox | What to Expect With Your Injections

 If you've never had Botox injections before, the thought can be scary.
 Shots in my face?!!
 Sounds awful, I know!
 But it's really not that bad.
 And the results can be phenomenal when you see an experienced injector who's really good. #NoCookieCutterBotox With the advent of baby Botox, the results are truly amazing!

 Dysport and Xeomin are 2 other kinds of botulinum toxins available.
+And there's another one coming - Jeuveau.
 They compete with the Allergan brand, Botox, but they all work in a very similar way.

 The best injectors will minimize your wrinkles - not your facial movement.

 Ask your injector how they dilute their Botox.
 The correct answer will always be, "All medications are diluted as directed by the manufacturer."

 Learn more about what you should look for and what to expect in our post, How much Botox will you need?
 How much will your Botox cost?
 Ask about the qualifications of your injector.
 Some websites advocate only seeing a board certified dermatologist or plastic surgeon for your injections.
 The part these websites leave out is that OFTEN in doctors' offices, a nurse does all the cosmetic injections.
 Allergan, the maker of Botox, uses nurse injectors to teach doctors, other nurses, and medical aestheticians how to correctly inject Botox.
 To be fair, Allergan has doctors that teach cosmetic injections too.
 My point is that many of the best injectors are nurses.